casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 <img src={useBaseUrl("/image/contract-upgrade-flow.png")} alt="contract-upgrade-flow" width="500"/>

 ### Step 1.
 Creating a new contract file
 a) Create a new smart contract file that contains the base contract.
-The name of the new contract file could be different but we prefer a similar name since it is a new version of the base file.
+The name of the new contract file could be different since after being compiled to wasms; the contract versions are identified by contractHash and connected by the contract package.

 b) Then, add the required modification to the contract.
 This can be adding a new entry point or modifying the behavior of an existing entry point in the contract.